rosemanjake/personal_redux/sections/010_Software/caffeine.md

 }
 ```

 Note that here the app measures the gradient again.
 This is because here it needs the gradient of the line plotting the number of days trending to 0.
-The exact gradient of line will be different from the benchmark gradient we used to calculate the number of days.
+The exact gradient of line will be different from the benchmark gradient used to calculate the number of days.

 ### Daily drinks